 The course outline/syllabus for Final Year aims to assist you to improve and consolidate your written and spoken expression in Spanish, and develop a high level of skill in aural comprehension, reading and translation.
 The success of the year will depend to a great extent on the effort you make to take charge of your own learning and to continue to advance to the highest possible level.

 The Language course entails work on all the above areas, and details of the various elements of the course and the assessment of it are set out below, in the description of the Spanish Language modules, Spanish Language III (Semester 1) and Spanish Language IV (Semester 2).

 Along with developing a high level of competence in Spanish Language, you will also deepen your knowledge and awareness of Spanish and Latin American literature and culture.
 You will take a total of three modules in this area in Final Year.
-Two of these are taken in Semester 1 (called Hispanic Literature and Culture III and Hispanic Literature and Culture IV, respectively), and one special subject option is taken in Semester 2 (chosen from SH320 Hispanic Crime Narrative, SH324 Latin American Narrative and SH338 Mexican Women Writers ).
+Two of these are taken in Semester 1 (called Hispanic Literature and Culture III and Hispanic Literature and Culture IV, respectively), and one special subject option is taken in Semester 2 (chosen from SH3102 Reading Gesture in Contemporary Latin American Literature, SH324 Latin American Narrative: Myth and Identity and SH338 Mexican Women Writers ).